DMTF/spdm-dump/README.md

-# This spdm-dump is a tool to dump SPDM communication message.
+# This spdm-dump is a tool to dump SPDM communication message using [libspdm](https://github.com/DMTF/libspdm)

 ## Feature